kittykatattack/tink/README.md

   mouse.
 - Interactive sprites that behave like buttons.

+(Important!
+This library targets Pixi v3.9, which is the most stable version of Pixi, and is the only version I can recommend using.
+This library will eventually be upgraded for Pixi v4 when the v4 branch matures.)

 [Setting up](#settingup) <br>
 [A universal pointer](#auniversalpointer) <br>
 [Pointer interaction with sprites](#pointerinteractionwithsprites) <br>